MarcelGarus/glados/glados/README.md

 });
 ```

-`Explore` also has a `random` parameter, which you can provide with a custom `Random` instance.
+`ExploreConfig` also has a `random` parameter, which you can provide with a custom `Random` instance.
-By default, `Explore` uses a `Random` instance created with a fixed seed so that your tests are deterministic.
+By default, `ExploreConfig` uses a `Random` instance created with a fixed seed so that your tests are deterministic.

 ## What's up with the name?

-GLaDOS is a very nice robot in the Portal game series.
+GLaDOS is a charming robot in the Portal game series.
 She's the head of the Aperture Science Laboratory facilities, where she spends the rest of her days testing.
 So I thought that's quite a fitting name. 🥔

 By the way, both Portal games are great.
 If you haven't played them, definitely [check them out](https://store.steampowered.com/app/400/Portal/).

 ## Further info & resources